iris-hep/analysis-grand-challenge/docs/taskbackground.rst

 5. Statistical Model
 ---------------------------------------------------------------
+The following description details building a statistical model in the ``HistFactory`` format:

 We want to develop a statistical model, parameterized by some physical parameters :math:`\vec{\alpha}`.
 We have one parameter of interest, the :math:`t\bar{t}` cross-section, and a handful of *nuisance parameters*, which are physics parameters that are not of interest in this analysis.
 Changing any nuisance parameter can have an effect on the expected rate of a physics process and/or distribution shapes, leading to systematic uncertainties.